Prospective business owners register their businesses in at least two, and possibly three ways. They

 Ownership, or Registered Agent " for more information about changing the name of a corporation.

-Service (IRS) to be certain your tax payments are correctly attributed to
+Service (IRS) also needs to be notified to be certain tax payments are correctly attributed to

 Changing a Registered

-If you decide to change your business from one entity type to another
+business changes from one entity type to another

 be certain documents are completed